csci-1301/csci-1301.github.io/docs/user_guide.md

 - make, bash - for specifying how to build this resource
 - github actions - to automatically build the resource
 - github pages - to serve the accompanying website
-- additional packages for specific tasks: texlive, Pygments, pandoc filters, etc.
+- additional packages for specific tasks: texlive, Pygments, pandoc filters, [lua filter](https://github.com/jgm/pandoc/issues/2104), etc.
 - [Anchor.js](https://www.bryanbraun.com/anchorjs/) for automatic links.

 ## How build outputs are generated